GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

         private static GameManager instance; // The GameManager is our only singleton.

-        private readonly MessageManager messageManager = new (); // Used for managing Message Events private readonly MonoSystemManager MonoSystemManager = new (); // Used for managing MonoSystems.
+        private readonly MessageManager messageManager = new (); // Used for managing Message Events private readonly StateMachineManager stateMachineManager = new(); // Used for managing StateMachines. private readonly MonoSystemManager monoSystemManager = new (); // Used for managing MonoSystems. private readonly EntitySystemManager entitySystemManager = new (); // Used for managing EntitySystems.

         // At runtime, prior to any scene being loaded, we instantiate the AkashicGameManager prefab.
         // This is convenient because it means that we can worry less about scenes containing the